The Dyeing Process of Kelaghayi Scarves

-In Kelaghayi Scarves: The Dyeing Process, host Joanna Lumley visits Azerbaijan to explore the traditional craft of creating kelaghayi silk scarves.
+In The Dyeing Process of Kelaghayi Scarves, host Joanna Lumley visits Azerbaijan to explore the traditional craft of creating kelaghayi silk scarves.
 See the intricate process of making these scarves, from using carved wooden stamps to applying natural dyes.
 The significance of kelaghayi scarves is highlighted, with a special focus on their cultural importance in Azerbaijan, as well as their recognition by UNESCO.
 The artisans showcase their mastery of blending colors and applying them without measurements, resulting in unique, handcrafted silk scarves.
 This video is excerpted from BBC’s Joanna Lumley’s Silk Road Adventure, a documentary series uncovering the rich history and cultural treasures of the Silk Road.

 Lesson Express